jvcasillas/mybib/README.md

 -   Spanish in Context
 -   Languages
 -   Translation, Cognition & Behavior
+-   Advances in Methods and Practices in Psychological Science

 ## Submitted

--   Advances in Methods and Practices in Psychological Science
+-   Applied Psycholinguistics (10k)
+-   SLR

 ## In prep

--   Applied Psycholinguistics (10k)
 -   JASA
--   Language learning

 ## On deck